ontodev/robot/docs/report.md

 INFO:       29
 ```

+## Formats

+The following formats are supported by `report`:
+- TSV
+- CSV
+- HTML
+- YAML
+- JSON
+- XLSX

+The format will be determined by the extension of the `--output` (e.g., if the output is `report.csv`, the format will be CSV).
+If you'd like to override this, you can include the `--format` option.
+For example, to force YAML format, include `--format YAML`.

-If you do not provide an `--output`, all violations will be printed to the terminal in either the specified format or TSV (if no format is specified).
-You can also choose to print the details of the first `n` number of violations using `--print <n>`:
+If you do not provide an `--output` and your format is CSV or TSV, all violations will be printed to the console in that format.
+An `--output` **must** be provided for HTML, JSON, and YAML formats.
+You can also choose to print the details of the first `n` number of violations using `--print <n>`.
+If the format is CSV, it will be printed as comma-separated values, otherwise it will be printed as tab-separated values.
 <!-- DO NOT TEST -->
 ```
 robot report --input edit.owl \